ovh/docs/pages/web/web-paas/languages-python/guide.en-ie.md

 ### Wagtail

-<p>This template builds the Wagtail CMS on $partner_full, using the gunicorn application runner.
+<p>This template builds the Wagtail CMS on Web PaaS, using the gunicorn application runner.
 It includes a PostgreSQL database that is configured automatically, and a basic demonstration app that shows how to use it.
 It is intended for you to use as a starting point and modify for your own needs.
 You will need to run the command line installation process by logging into the project over SSH after the first deploy.</p>
 <p>Wagtail is a web CMS built using the Django framework for Python.</p>

 #### Features